andreihushcha/kitten_audio_classification/README.md

 - Spectral Rolloff
 - Zero Crossing Rate
 - Mel-frequency cepstral coefficients (MFCC), limited to 13 to prevent overfitting.
-# Modeling
+## Modeling
 We created and trained three models: Dummy, XGBoost, and Neural Network Sequential (NNS).
 The XGBoost and NNS were fine-tuned using GridSearchCV and Keras Tuner, respectively.
-NNS model exhibited the highest accuracy on both the training and test datasets, with scores of 95.9% and 93.2%, respectively.

 The Confusion Matrix reveals a certain level of misclassification between the _food_ and _attention_.
 <div style="text-align: center;" style="border: 2px solid black;">
     <img src="images/confusion_matrix.png" alt="confusion_matrix" width="500" height="400">
 </div>

-# Predictions
+## Predictions
-We used the model to predict the category of the audio samples.
+We used saved Neural Network Sequential model to predict the categories of random audio samples.
 A sample of a prediction:
 File: 202312090945_F_predict.WAV
 Probabilities for each condition: